Dark Matter from Exponential Growth

-We confirm this expectation in Fig.~\ref{fig:epi_simp} where we show (with solid lines) the full solution of Eq.~(\ref{eq:boltz1}), adopting for illustration a constant amplitude $\left|\mathcal{M}_\mathrm{tr}\right|^2=\lambda_\mathrm{tr}^2$ (from which we calculate the thermal average in the standard~\cite{Edsjo:1997bg} way,\footnote{ We thus assume, for simplicity, a Maxwell-Boltzmann phase space distribution for $\chi$, and leave a determination of its precise phase space distribution for future work. } leading to $\langle\sigma v\rangle_\mathrm{tr}\propto T^{-2}$ for $T\gg m_\chi,m_\psi$).
+We confirm this expectation in Fig.~\ref{fig:epi_simp} where we show (with solid lines) the full solution of Eq.~(\ref{eq:boltz1}), adopting for illustration a constant amplitude $\left|\mathcal{M}_\mathrm{tr}\right|^2=\lambda_\mathrm{tr}^2$, which is realized if $\chi$ and $\psi$ are real scalars with interaction $\mathcal{L}\supset(\lambda_\mathrm{tr}/3!) \psi \chi^3$.
+We calculate, for simplicity, $\langle\sigma v\rangle_\mathrm{tr}$ for a Maxwell-Boltzmann distribution~\cite{Edsjo:1997bg}, leaving a determination of its precise phase space distribution for future work; this leads to $\langle\sigma v\rangle_\mathrm{tr}\propto T^{-2}$ for $T\gg m_\chi,m_\psi$.
 Starting from an initial value of the DM abundance (indicated by the dashed lines), the onset of exponential growth is clearly visible as $P$ becomes larger than $\sim0.2$ for $x_\psi\gtrsim0.01$ -- until it stalls because $P$ is heavily suppressed again for $x_\psi\gtrsim5$.
 The figure also illustrates an attractive feature of exponential growth from a phenomenological point of view: the coupling strength required to match the observed DM relic abundance is only \textit{logarithmically} sensitive to the initial abundance.
-In the examples shown here, e.g., decreasing the initial abundance by four orders of magnitude (from the green to the red line) is compensated by a mere increase of about 22\,\% in the transmission coupling strength.
+In the examples shown here, e.g., decreasing the initial abundance by four orders of magnitude (from the green to the red line) is compensated by a mere increase of about 22\,\% in $\lambda_\mathrm{tr}$.